markcowl/typespec-e2e-demo/GetitDone/README.md

     ```

 ## Step 9: Configure dependency injection
+## Step 9: Configure dependency injection

 1.  **Open `Program.cs`:** Open the `Program.cs` file in your project.
+2.  **Add DI registrations:** Add the following code to register the repositories and services with the dependency injection container:
 2.  **Add DI registrations:** Add the following code to register the repositories and services with the dependency injection container:

     ```csharp